 Mistake Out was operating at a small loss in the early 1960s.
 Over the years, it became a truly indispensable tool to secretaries.
 As her orders grew, she moved production and shipping from her kitchen to 10×26-foot portable metal structure in her backyard, where packaging, shipping, and production were centered.

 In 1975, Bette moved Liquid Paper into a 35,000 square foot building in Dallas.
 Her new facility could make 500 bottles of Liquid Paper in one minute.
-The company's profits were $1.5 million.
+That year the company generated $1.5 million in PROFITS.

-In 1979 Bette sold Liquid Paper to for $47.5 million ($138.9 million today).
-At the time, Bette employed 200 people and made 25 million bottles of Liquid Paper per year.
+That's the same as around $180 million in today's dollars.
+At the time, Bette employed 200 people who produced 25 million bottles of Liquid Paper per year.

 Bette loved what she did.
 The money was a bonus.
 She set up two foundations with the Liquid Paper money to help women find new ways to make a living.

 Six months after selling Liquid Paper, Bette died.
-She was 56-years-old.
-Her only son Michael inherited half of his mother's more than $50 million estate.
+She was 56 years old.
+Michael Nesmith, her only son, inherited half of his mother's more than $50 million estate.
+The other half went to charity and taxes.